MarcelMWS/distributed_prime_number_computation/README.md

 distributed_prime_number_computation
 ====================================

 A program to computer prime numbers across multiple computers and threads.
+The server is robust enough to handle client dropouts.
+The clients will shutdown if the server shutsdown.